Prehistory of the Philippines: Balobok Archaeological Site

+Neolithic Austronesian migrations

 The current scientific consensus of the settlement of the Philippines is the Out-of-Taiwan (OOT) hypothesis (also called the Austronesian expansion).
-It was first proposed by Peter Bellwood and was originally based largely on linguistics, hewing very close to Robert Blust’s model of the history of the Austronesian language family.
+It was first proposed by Peter Bellwood and was originally based largely on linguistics, hewing very close to Robert Blust's model of the history of the Austronesian language family.
 It has since been strengthened by genetic and archaeological studies that broadly agree with the timeline of the Austronesian expansion.

-The connections between the various Austronesian peoples have also been known since the colonial era due to shared material culture and linguistic similarities of various peoples of the islands of the Indo-Pacific, leading to the designation of Austronesians as the "Malay race" (not to be confused with the Melayu people) or the "Brown race" during the age of scientific racism by Johann Friedrich Blumenbach.

 The modern Austronesian expansion model indicates that between 4500 BC and 4000 BC, developments in agricultural technology in the Yunnan Plateau in China created pressures which drove certain peoples to migrate to Taiwan.
 These people either already had or began to develop a unique language of their own, now referred to as Proto-Austronesian.
 By around 3000 BC, these groups started differentiating into three or four distinct subcultures.
 By 2500 to 1500 BC, one of these groups (the ancestral Malayo-Polynesian-speakers) began migrating southwards by sea towards the Philippines, then further onwards to the Marianas Islands by 1500 BC, and the rest of Island Southeast Asia, Island Melanesia, and eventually as far as Polynesia and Madagascar.
+Before the expansion out of Taiwan, recent archaeological, linguistic and genetic evidence has linked Austronesian speakers in Insular Southeast Asia to cultures such as the Hemudu, Liangzhu and Dapenkeng in Neolithic China.